 And Beyond had nothing on the smug-and-amused grin that spread on Light's face at that.

 Or on the butterflies that decided to throw a party in his stomach, because L was doing things just because they were important to Light.

-Light supposed it said something about how much he'd changed that he considered that a far greater victory than gaining control over all of the world as Kira would have ever been.
+Light supposed it said something about how much he'd changed that he considered it a far greater victory than gaining control over all the world as Kira would have ever been.